Medical image computing: Image-based physiological modelling

 In addition, imaging also plays a pivotal role in the evaluation and validation of such models both in humans and in animal models, and in the translation of models to the clinical setting with both diagnostic and therapeutic applications.
 In this specific context, molecular, biological, and pre-clinical imaging render additional data and understanding of basic structure and function in molecules, cells, tissues and animal models that may be transferred to human physiology where appropriate.

-The applications of image-based VPH/physiome models in basic and clinical domains are vast.
-Broadly speaking, they promise to become new virtual imaging techniques.
-Effectively more, often non-observable, parameters will be imaged in silico based on the integration of observable but sometimes sparse and inconsistent multimodal images and physiological measurements.
-Computational models will serve to engender interpretation of the measurements in a way compliant with the underlying biophysical, biochemical or biological laws of the physiological or pathophysiological processes under investigation.
-Ultimately, such investigative tools and systems will help our understanding of disease processes, the natural history of disease evolution, and the influence on the course of a disease of pharmacological and/or interventional therapeutic procedures.
+The applications of image-based VPH/physiome models in basic and clinical domains include virtual imaging techniques.
+These models can be used to represent non-observable parameters in silico through the integration of observable multimodal images and physiological measurements.
+Computational models can be used to interpret these measurements in accordance with underlying biophysical, biochemical, or biological processes.
+Such investigative tools can be used to study disease processes, the natural history of disease evolution, and the effects of pharmacological and interventional therapeutic procedures.

 Cross-fertilization between imaging and modelling goes beyond interpretation of measurements in a way consistent with physiology.
 Image-based patient-specific modelling, combined with models of medical devices and pharmacological therapies, opens the way to predictive imaging whereby one will be able to understand, plan and optimize such interventions in silico.